 - think rationally.

-If this article was of interest to you and you would like help to get started developing further insight yourself or help others in your team, please feel free to book on our brand new course below, being held via Zoom on September 28, 2021 from 9.30am to 12pm.
+If this article was of interest to you and you would like help to get started developing further insight yourself or help others in your team, please feel free to book on our brand new course below, being held via Zoom on either 28 September, 2021 or 26 January, 2022 from 9.30am to 12pm.